NexPlayer/Unity-SDK/advanced/migrating-from-previous-releases.md

 # Migrating from previous releases

 The namespaces of the numerous APIs have been changed over time.
-Please, make sure to call them correctly.
+Please, make sure to address them correctly.

 The following scripts were moved from **NexPlayer > NexPlayer360** to **NexPlayer > Scripts > SampleCode > NexPlayer360**: